GreyCorbel/GoogleAuthenticationFactory/README.md

 "accessTokenAcceptedVersion": 2
 ```
 3. Give your Entra ID SPN permission to retrieve tokens for the app created above
+#### Google
-4. Create a Google Workload Identity Pool.
+1. Create a Google Workload Identity Pool.
-5. Create a provider in the pool with:
+2. Create a provider in the pool with:
      - Issuer URL: `https://login.microsoftonline.com/<TENANT-ID>/v2.0`
      - Allowed audience: the Entra ID app client ID from step 1
      - Attribute mapping:
          - `attribute.tid` -> `assertion.tid`
          - `attribute.sub` -> `assertion.sub`
-6. Create a Google service account and grant required Google API permissions/roles.
+3. Create a Google service account and grant required Google API permissions/roles.
-7. On the Google service account, grant principal access to the principal below, with roles
+4. On the Google service account, grant principal access to the principal below, with roles
     - Service Account Token Creator (for impersonation of service account)
     - Workload Identity User (for federation with workload identity pool)